 Jonne Soininen (IETF Liaison) and was in attendance as a non-voting liaison to the Committee.
 Francisco da Silva (TLG Liaison) and Heather Dryden sent apologies.

 ICANN Staff in attendance for all or part of the meeting: Akram Atallah (President, Global Domains Division); Michelle Bright (Board Support Manager); Allen Grogan (Chief Contracting Counsel); Dan Halloran (Deputy General Counsel); Jamie Hedlund (Advisor to the President/CEO); Kevin Kreuser (Senior Counsel); Elizabeth Le (Senior Counsel); Cyrus Namazi (Vice President, DNS Industry Engagement); Karine Perset (Senior Director of Board Support); Erika Randall (Counsel); Amy Stathos (Deputy General Counsel); and Christine Willett (Vice President, gTLD Operations).

 This is a Preliminary Report of the Meeting of the New gTLD Program Committee, which took place on 20 November 2013.

 - Main Agenda

 The Chair introduced the items on the consent agenda and called for a vote.
 The Committee then took the following action:

-All members of the Committee present voted in favor of Resolution 2013.11.16.NG01.
-Two members of the Committee were unavailable to vote on the Resolution.
+All members of the Committee present voted in favor of Resolution 2013.11.20.NG01.
 The Resolution carried.

-The Chair called the meeting to a close.
+The Chair then called the Meeting to a close.